nateyy9/ShadowwFury/README.md

 ## Usage

-ShadowwFury is a extremly basic DDoS Tool that can cause some Serious Damage. if you are concerned about the legal issues of ShadowwFury, please refer to the MIT LICENSE The actual ussage of ShadowwFury is:
+ShadowwFury is a extremly basic DDoS Tool that can cause some Serious Damage. if you are concerned about the legal issues of ShadowwFury, please refer to the MIT LICENSE.

+The actual ussage of ShadowwFury is:

 ```sh